top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_6_duckiebot_initialization.md

     TODO code block for custom connection

+Note: Whichever option you pick, we don't recommend to create or modify the `/etc/wpa_supplicant.conf` file, because this verion of Ubuntu uses the `NetworkManager` service to deal with WiFi connections (and no longer the `wpasupplicant` daemon).

 ## Update the system

 Next, we need to update to bring the system up to date.